Frege/frege-native-gen/README.md

 **Example 1:** `java.awt.Point` in `ST`

 1. All public members are resolved including public fields.
-2. Overloaded constructors are resolved and seperated with `|` in the types.
+2. Overloaded constructors and methods are grouped and their types are seperated with `|`.
-3. Overloaded methods are identified and appended with repeated `'` for each variant in their name.
-The reason the representation differs from that of overloaded constructors is to allow different purity annotations among overloaded methods based on the purity of method parameters and return type.

 ```
 data Point = native java.awt.Point where